enriqueteru/examenes-platzi/README.md

 <img src="https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg" alt="Awesome Badge"/>

-> Preguntas y repuestas platzi, exámenes de desarrollo.
+> Preguntas y repuestas platzi 100% calificación, exámenes de desarrollo.
 No uses este repositorio para engañarte a ti mismo, sino como una referencia para recordar lo aprendido.

 > This repository is for those looking for answers to the platzi assessment quiz questions or willing to help others by contributing to the tests.
 Or possibly you would like to create your first pull request and be added as a contributor.

 #### PLEASE 🙏